 Dosage is based on your medical condition, dosage form (capsule or liquid), and response to treatment.
+In children, the dosage may also be based on weight.
 Do not switch between the capsule and liquid forms.

 This medication works best when the amount of drug in your body is kept at a constant level.
 Therefore, take this drug at the same time each day.

 It is very important to continue taking this medication (and other HIV medications) exactly as prescribed by your doctor.
 Do not skip any doses.
 Refill your medication before you run out.